Previous: The Days of Kruk-Ma-Kali Part 1

 Kruk-Ma-Kali’s psionic abilities grew out of control when he used his powers against his mother.
 Kona-Ranor told him to chop wood for their fire.
 He refused and telepathically ordered her to do it.
 She completed the task and then broke free from his power.
 At that moment she realized the danger Kruk-Ma-Kali’s psionic strength presented to her and to the boy himself.
 He would need to control it or those he controlled would realize the invisible sword he held over their heads and kill him.
 Kona-Ranor confronted her son and convinced him to leave their village.
 He would go to the nearby psionic enclave and bridle his power under the tutelage of the psions at the Shacklack School for Psions.

-2 thoughts on “The Days of Kruk-Ma-Kali Part 2”
+2 responses to “The Days of Kruk-Ma-Kali Part 2”